priithvi/Airbnb-Seattle-data-analysis/README.md

 ## Data source
 The data is downloaded from Kaggle from this location: https://www.kaggle.com/airbnb/seattle/data Three files are used to create the analysis:
-1. 'Listings' containing full descriptions and average review score
+1. 'Listings' containing full descriptions and average review score (This data contains detailed information about different hotel listings in Seattle.
+Some of the attributes in this data are: date on which the listing was made live, price of the listing, number of reviews received by the listin, etc)
-2. 'Reviews' containing unique id for each reviewer and detailed comments
+2. 'Reviews' containing unique id for each reviewer and detailed comments (This data contains a review entry in each row)
-3. 'Calendar' containing listing id and the price and availability for that day
+3. 'Calendar' containing listing id and the price and availability for that day (This data contains the price information for each of the listings on every day of 2016)

 ## Usage
 The code file created used to do all the analysis is available by the name: Airbnb_Seattle.ipynb